Understanding your business credit profile

 A key measure of your business’ financial health is your business credit profile.
 We want you to get the most from your OnDeck relationship by helping you understand and manage your business’ credit profile.

-Since the credit profile describes how your business interacts with your creditors including online lenders, loan payments to OnDeck help tell one part of that story.
-A positive payment history is the single biggest impact on your business credit profile over time, potentially improving your business’ profile and lowering your perceived credit risk.
+Since your credit profile describes how your business interacts with creditors (including online lenders), loan payments to OnDeck help tell one part of that story.
+A positive payment history can have a huge impact on your business credit profile over time, potentially improving your business’ profile and lowering your perceived credit risk.

-If you’d like to learn more about business credit, please visit the OnDeck Education Center.
+If you’d like to learn more about business credit, check out our article, “Understanding Business Credit.”

 Accessing your business credit report

-We report information about your business’ term loan payment status to three nationwide business credit bureaus every month: Experian, Equifax, and Paynet.
-For Line of Credit customers, we currently report to Experian on a monthly basis.
+We report information about your business term loan payment status to three nationwide business credit bureaus every month: Experian, Equifax, and Paynet.
+We report information about your business line of credit to Experian on a monthly basis.
 Items reported include payment amounts, outstanding balance, past due payments, and other account activity.

 This is important because your prompt payments and good credit history with OnDeck will reflect positively on your business credit profile.

 While you have the right to a free personal credit report once every 12 months, a fee is typically charged for business credit reports.
-Your most recent report should typically be available to you by the middle of the current month for the previous month (e.g., May report is available mid-June).
+Your most recent report should typically be available to you by the end of the current month for the previous month (e.g., May report is available end of June).